ryendo/DirichletSimplicityClustered/README.md

 # Computer-Assisted Proof for Dirichlet Eigenvalue Simplicity

-This project provides the source code and computational framework for the computer-assisted proof presented in the paper “Rigorous estimation for the difference quotients of multiple eigenvalues”.
+This project provides the source code and computational framework for the computer-assisted proof presented in the paper:

+> **The Second Dirichlet Eigenvalue is Simple on Every Non-equilateral Triangle, Part II: Nearly Equilateral Triangles** > *(to appear in Numerische Mathematik)*

 The primary goal is to rigorously validate the simplicity of the second Dirichlet eigenvalue for nearly equilateral triangles, offering a partial solution to a conjecture posed by R. Laugesen and B. Siudeja.

 ## Background